-Before we talk about position, path length and displacement and how they are different from one another, let us know what motion is.
+Before we talk about the position, path length, and displacement and how they are different from one another, let us know what motion is.
 Everywhere you see objects moving around.
-Birds fly, animals go from one place to another in search of food, shelter, etc. People walk, run and travel.
+Birds fly, animals go from one place to another in search of food, shelter, etc. People walk, run, and travel.
 Rivers flow, earth completes revolutions around the sun one after the other.
 Basically, motion is everywhere in the universe.
 But what is motion?
 Before that, what is common to all the instances discussed above?
 They all change place when they move from one place to another.
 So the motion is nothing but the change in position of an object with time.
-In this article, we will learn about positon and the difference between path length and displacement.
+In this article, we will learn about the position and the difference between path length and displacement.

 Path Length and Displacement